anilmainali/wilsonmar.github.io/_posts/2016-03-26-windows-tile-pin-pictures-feed.md

 ---
 layout: post
-title: "Windows Tile pictures and feed"
+title: "Windows Tile Pin Picture to Website Feed"
 excerpt: "So your picture can be on everyone's desktop all the time"
 tags: [windows, mac, setup, testing]
 image: